WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 Property Taxes

-• 50% abatements for up to 12 years on real property for industrial processors and "high tech" companies
+- 50% abatements for up to 12 years on real property for industrial processors and "high tech" companies

-• abatements up to 100% for rehabilitation projects
+- Abatements up to 100% for rehabilitation projects

 Sales Tax

-There is no sales tax charged on: manufacturing machinery and equipment, electricity and natural gas used in production and pollution control equipment
+The state sales tax stands at 6% on sales of tangible goods, with no local sales taxes permitted.
+Notably, there is no sales tax on manufacturing machinery and equipment, electricity and natural gas used in production, or pollution control equipment.

 Unemployment Insurance

-To protect workers who lose their jobs through no fault of their own, Michigan businesses pay unemployment insurance on the first $9,500 of wages paid to each worker in a calendar year.
+To support workers who lose their jobs through no fault of their own, Michigan businesses contribute to unemployment insurance on the first $9,500 of wages paid to each worker in a calendar year.
 Established employers may pay as little as 0.06%.
+The unemployment insurance rate is based on the business's experience rating, which changes depending on the number of employees drawing benefits.
+New employers face a rate of 2.7%, while established businesses' ratings vary between 0.06% and 10.3%.

 Worker's Compensation Insurance